-Now that we listed all the compatible cards that you can buy for your Mini 3 Pro, the question is which one you should get?
+Now that we listed all the compatible and best SD card for DJI Mini 3 Pro that you can buy, the question is which one you should get?

 Here are a few practical points/tips that can help you choose a better card for your drone.

 - As they say, never put all your eggs in a single basket.
 The same is the case with your SD card.
 If you store all your data in one big SD card, the chances of losing it all are high.
 Your drone can crash or your card can get corrupted.
 That’s why it is better to buy two 64GB cards than one 128GB card.